Computer217/Network-Programming/README.md

 # Network-Programming
 This project focuses on socket programming

-Part 1 Design and implementation of a single-thread client / server pair.
+Project 1 Design and implementation of a single-thread client / server pair.

 Singlethread_client.py
 Singlethread_Server.py